 Get on the same page and align around a shared vision.

-Documents pertaining to transactions, such as contracts and agreements, have a different focus than things like employment documentation.
+Documents about transactions, such as contracts and agreements, have a different focus than things like employment documentation.

 For best results, take the time to understand what you’re redlining and with whom you’re sharing document ownership.